 MMI is a nonprofit credit counseling agency that’s available in all 50 states and offers help online, over the phone and, in some states, in person.
 Members usually complete a DMP within three to five years.
-The monthly fee ranges from $0 to $50, and the average monthly fee is $24.
-The setup fee goes up to $75.
+The average set-up and monthly fees are $33 and $25, respectively.

-A DMP can be a solid choice for you if you’d like to work with an intermediary that can help you come up with a repayment plan and potentially lower your interest rate and monthly debt payments.
+A DMP can be a solid choice if you’d like to work with an intermediary that can help you develop a repayment plan and potentially lower your interest rate and monthly debt payments.

 When researching organizations to work with, check to see how long they’ve been around, recommends Park-Lewis.
 “I’m talking decades, not years,” she says.
 “The older they are, the more people they’ve helped.
 That means they’ve seen it all before.
 Whatever problems you face, they’ve solved them many times over.”

-By doing your due diligence, you’ll find a debt management that meets your needs, goals and budget.
+By doing your due diligence, you’ll have a better chance of finding a debt management that meets your needs, goals and budget.